SimonSharville/gulp4_boilerplate/README.md

 SARD Styles and Scripts =======
   This Boilerpleate has no Bootstrap or JQuery installed, instead it links to a remote set of bootstrap styles and scripts.
 To change Bootstrap variables and components you MUST use the remote set.
-To add new styles that are only specific to this project, you can add them to the assets folder folder
+To add new styles that are only specific to this project, you can add them to the assets folder.